antimof/UxPlay/README.txt

-is displayed in the terminal). *Switching between these two modes during an active connection is possible: in Mirror mode, close the mirror window and start an Audio mode connection, switch back by initiating a Mirror mode connection.* **Note that Apple DRM (as in Apple TV app content on the client) cannot be decrypted by UxPlay, and (unlike with a true AppleTV), the client cannot run a http connection on the server instead of streaming content from one on the client.**
+is displayed in the terminal). *Switching between these two modes during an active connection is possible: in Mirror mode, close the mirror window and start an Audio mode connection, switch back by initiating a Mirror mode connection.* **Note that Apple DRM (as found in Apple TV app content on the client) cannot be decrypted by UxPlay, and (unlike a true AppleTV), the UxPlay server does not allow the Apple client to directly run a http connection on the server instead of streaming content from the http conection on the client.**

 ### Possibility for using hardware-accelerated h264 video-decoding, if available.